 Choosing the right training for your company can be confusing, that’s why we offer FREE CONSULTATION, ensuring you get the right course for the right price.

-We at Medic Services International pride ourselves on offering bespoke packages for a variety of industry sectors such as Leisure and Recreation, Construction, Telecommunications, Local Government, Education, Military, Police and the Specialised Security Sector.
+We at Medic Services International pride ourselves on offering bespoke training packages for a variety of industry sectors such as Leisure and Recreation, Construction, Telecommunications, Local Government, Education, Military, Police , Arborists, Oil and Gas, Transport / Haulage, Automobile Engineering Windfarms, and the Security Sector.

 So, whatever your needs, we have the right courses and trainers for you.